 Over the past several decades, non-native invasive plants have become established throughout several areas of the Monhegan wildlands.
 Non-native invasive plant species are a growing threat to the biodiversity of conservation lands throughout the state of Maine.
 While it is the general policy of the Monhegan Associates to limit human intervention with the natural processes that occur in the wildlands whenever possible, action has been taken in recent years to contain the spread of non-native invasive plants.

-The Monhegan Associates is currently working with IMap invasives to document the locations of non-native invasive plant species on the island.
+The Monhegan Associates is currently working with iMap invasives to document the locations of non-native invasive plant species on the island.
 This information is used to prioritize areas of plants to be managed.
 Information about our current mapping efforts can be seen here.
+Further reading and information about the Monhegan Associates’ approach to the management non-native invasive plants can be found here.

 If you are interested in learning more or volunteering to help out while you are on the island contact us at: firstname.lastname@example.org.